(Last Updated on : 08-07-2014)

 cuts off his own arms and legs with a sharp cleaver, and then throws them into a roaring fire.
 Natural potential for spiritual development becomes valuable only through careful cultivation.
 All spiritual practices are sadhanas.
 However, there are some severe forms of sadhanas and Khanda Manda Yoga is one of them.

 Since early ages, the Rishis, realising the plight in Indian society and in their great magnanimity have created such sadhanas by which the Yogis can extricate themselves from their limitations and make progress.
-The Rishis have created different form sadhanas catering to special requirements.
-The Aghoris, specially have brought about terrifying methods of sadhana because they yearn to reach to God immediately.
+The Rishis have created different forms of sadhanas catering to special requirements.
+The Aghoris

 The true khandana is absolute and permanent destruction of false personality, which is composed of all the desires, tastes, aversions, and everything that have accumulated over millions of births.
 Only when all the imperfect projections are eliminated can one be able to see what is real.
 The other side of khandana is mandana, and the true mandana is projection of an everlasting form, construction of a true character.
 Mental khandana and mandana make up the real Khanda Manda Yoga.
 External and internal khandana are the two ways of performing Khanda Manda Yoga.